es-andres/cdec/README.md

 # Cross-Document Event Coreference (CDEC)

 Code to perform CDEC, which is the task of clustering event mentions in a collection of documents that refer to the same real-world event.
-Depends externally on Stanford CoreNLP and pre-trained Fasttext vectors.
 Configured to do CDEC on the ECB+ corpus using only event trigger annotations.
 Matches or slightly beats state of the art on trigger-only CDEC with a significantly simpler model.

 ## What is this for?
 Suppose some event takes place and journalists